| Title: | Discrete Nonlinear Filtering for Stochastic Volatility Models |

 Kitagawa, G. (1987) Non-Gaussian state-space modeling of nonstationary time series.
 Journal of the American Statistical Association, 82(400), 1032–1041.

-function finds maximum likelihood estimates for stochastic volatility models parameters using the DNF
+The DNFOptim function finds maximum likelihood estimates for stochastic volatility models parameters using the DNF function.

 dynamics |